-Economists said in theory, the move will lower interest rates and possibly make it easier for companies to borrow money.
+Economists said that in theory, the move will lower interest rates and possibly make it easier for companies to borrow money.
 This could, in turn, make it easier for companies to hire new workers, thus reducing unemployment.

 I wanted to know how this might impact the real estate market locally.
 There are still many people looking to sell their homes if they can, but also about 1,000 new rental apartments coming online at various developments in the Odenton Town Center.

-I spoke with Julie Orsini, a consultant with Primary Residential Mortgage Inc., a Towson-based company that works with clients throughout the area, including Odenton.
+I spoke with Julie Orsini, a consultant with Primary Residential Mortgage, Inc., a Towson-based company that works with clients throughout the area, including Odenton.

 Here's what Orsini said in response to my inquiry:

 "Wow, the markets are really responding to this new news!
 It is expected to move rates lower and today, we can see that.
 What I am also seeing is that it has not shown up in our rate sheet pricing that much today.
 I do believe we will continue to see improvement.